Code-Institute-Submissions/milestoneproject4-7/README.md

 ## Existing Features

 1. The Navbar - The navbar is a fully responsive navigational element.
 It will be seen on all pages.
-It contains links to the login, the Bikes & Tours page and the shopping cart.
+It contains links to the login, the Bikes Tours page and the shopping cart.
 There is a search bar on it.

 2. The Home page - The Home page is the opening page.
 A carousel with three slides is seen.
 At the bottom left of the carousel slide, see a phrase about renting and touring.
-Under that is a button that takes the user to the Bikes & Tours page.
+Under that is a button that takes the user to the Bikes Tours page.

-3. The Bikes & Tours page - The Bikes & Tours page is covered with images of bikes to rent and tours to buy.
-Each image is described byu a short text and is priced.
+3. The Bikes & Tours page - The Bikes Tours page is covered with images of bikes to rent and tours to buy.
+Each image is described by a short text and is priced.

-4. The Details page - If the user taps on a Bikes & Tours image, the page changes to the Details page, where the image is full-page and accomanied by a larger text which tells the user all about the image.
+4. The Details page - If the user taps on a Bikes Tours image, the page changes to the Details page, where the image is full-page and accomanied by a larger text which tells the user all about the image.

 5. Cart page - A page which adds up the cost of rentals and purchases and charges the customer.